Integrated Health Program at Orchard Place

 Referral to Integrated Health Program

 To complete the Integrated Health Program Referral Form click HERE.
-Once the referral form is submitted, the Intake Coordinator will contact you to schedule your appointment with a care team.
+Once the referral form is submitted, the Intake Coordinator will contact the family to get more information and necessary documents to assure enrollment requirements are met.
 To reach the Intake Coordinator by phone, call 515-256-3450.

 Want More Information?